_edited.png)

 .png)

-Notre Dame de Vie
+The Secular Institute of Notre Dam de Vie

 James Kern, Founder

-Emily Haynes, Chief Vision & Marketing Officer
+Emily Haynes, Vision & Marketing Officer

 Our Lady of Life Museum